-In 2014, Louisiana passed a law requiring abortion providers to have hospital admitting privileges.
+In 2014, Louisiana passed ACT 620, a law requiring abortion providers to have hospital admitting privileges.
 This law is blocked by the US Supreme Court from taking effect.
 In April 2017, a federal district court permanently blocked this law, citing the Supreme Court ruling in July 2016 in Whole Woman’s Health v.
 Hellerstedt case which struck down a similar law in Texas.
 On September 25, 2018, the U.S. Court of Appeals for the Fifth Circuit upheld a this law, but the Supreme Court will review this ruling in early 2020.
 The law is not currently in effect, pending the Supreme Court case.
 Get the Facts about ACT 620 and Admitting Privileges

 In 2016, Louisiana passed seven new laws targeting reproductive health care, including a measure which would triple the state’s mandatory delay for women seeking abortion from 24 to 72 hours and a measure which bans the most common method of second trimester abortion.These laws are currently being challenged by the Center for Reproductive Rights.

-In 2018, Louisiana passed a law that bans abortions after 15 weeks of pregnancy (2018) and 6 weeks of pregnancy (2019).
+Louisiana passed laws that ban abortions after 15 weeks of pregnancy (2018) and 6 weeks of pregnancy (2019).
 These laws will not be enacted unless and until a similar law passed in Mississippi is upheld by a federal appeals court.

 Get the Facts - download this fact sheet